ChrisPenner/SitePipe/README.md

 `Compiler` monad?
 How does an `Item` work?
 How do I add a custom field?
 Why couldn't I just edit data directly like I'm used to doing in Haskell?

+# Getting Started

+The easiest way to get started is to clone this repo and try out the examples in the [examples](./examples) directory.
+There's a starter-template which is a barebones starting point, and also a slightly more complex blog with tags and an rss feed.
+You can build either of the examples using [Stack](http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html) by `cd`ing into the directory and running `stack build && stack exec build-site`.
+This creates a 'dist' folder with the results of the build.
+A quick way to serve the site is to use [Serve](https://www.npmjs.com/package/serve).

+Serving a site with [Serve](https://www.npmjs.com/package/serve):
+- `npm install -g serve`
+- `serve dist`
+- Navigate to the port which is serving (usually http://localhost:3000)

-# How is SitePipe different?
+# How is SitePipe different from other solutions?

+Instead of dealing with complex contexts SitePipe works with *values*.
+Values are loaded from files and can be rendered into html.
+What happens to the values in-between is up to you!

-Sitepipe is based around the idea that everything is just data; it's a library that provides a bunch of helpers for you, but at the end of the day; the way you fit the pipes together is up to you!
-There are only a few main concepts to understand in SitePipe, and hopefully you already know them from other projects you've worked on!
+SitePipe provides a bunch of helpers for you, but at the end of the day you can fit the pipes together however you like.

 # Concepts